• Skip to primary navigation

 find us on instagram and let us know what you made!

-Filed Under: dairy free, dinner, every recipe, family recipes, gluten free, lunch, main courses, soups and stews, vegan, vegetarian, weeknight Tagged With: beans, carrots, curry powder, fall, lemon, lentils, middle eastern, spring, winter
+Filed Under: dairy free, dinner, every recipe, family recipes, gluten free, lunch, main courses, soups and stews, vegan, vegetarian, weeknight Tagged With: beans, carrots, curry powder, fall, lemon, lentils, middle eastern, winter

 Reader Interactions